In this guide

 If downsizing doesn’t appeal, you still have options.
 You could rent out a room or take out a reverse mortgage.

-Reverse mortgages are financial products offered by banks or other financial lenders and work like regular mortgages but in reverse.
+Reverse mortgages are financial products offered by banks or other financial lenders and work like regular mortgages, but in reverse.

 Instead of making payments, you receive either a lump sum or regular payments from the lender.
 Repayments are not required until you sell or pass away.

-The Home Equity Access Scheme (HEAS) is a form of reverse mortgage offered by the federal government.
+The Home Equity Access Scheme (HEAS) is a reverse mortgage offered by the federal government.
 It can provide a useful tax-free boost to your retirement income with payments available to both eligible pensioners and self-funded retirees.

 The HEAS provides non-taxable fortnightly payments (or a lump sum) from Services Australia or the Department of Veterans’ Affairs (DVA) secured by a loan against your home.
+The HEAS has a very low interest rate compared with a commercial reverse mortgage, but the maximum payment available may also be lower.

-10. Leave a smaller inheritance
+9. Leave a smaller inheritance

 Many retirees are keen to leave a financial legacy for their children, grandchildren or other family members.
 Some want to leave something for their favourite charity.

-Although this is understandable, when you’re worried about whether your retirement savings will last the distance, reducing the amount you plan to leave your beneficiaries could be a simple way to stretch your super dollars.
+Although this is understandable, when you’re worried about whether your retirement savings will last the distance, reducing the amount you plan to leave your beneficiaries could be a simple way to stretch your dollars.

 Many children would prefer their parents enjoy their retirement years rather than going without to leave a substantial amount behind for their beneficiaries.